ncihtan/htan2-data-release-pipeline/README.md

 - **Exclude files from final release**
   - HTAN Centers may request specific files or projects be excluded from future data releases.
 Part of the validation process is pulling the list of files/projects that must be excluded and ensuring they do not appear in the Gold level BigQuery tables.
 HTAN Centers use this [form]() to submit data exclusions.

 **NOTE!
-This repository does not publish HTAN data on the ISB-CGC and CRDC GC platforms**: The steps for these releases can be found in the [SOP: HTAN ISB-CGC BigQuery Release](https://docs.google.com/document/d/1Kh7Tgor5fxwz1SHcLGTbXENQJW_1Jfml7-hi9jEtMS8/edit?tab=t.0#heading=h.160uf54qkeaf).
+This repository does not publish HTAN data on the ISB-CGC and CRDC GC platforms**.
+The steps for these releases can be found in the [SOP: HTAN ISB-CGC BigQuery Release](https://docs.google.com/document/d/1Kh7Tgor5fxwz1SHcLGTbXENQJW_1Jfml7-hi9jEtMS8/edit?tab=t.0#heading=h.160uf54qkeaf).

 <a id="repository-structure"></a>
 ## Repository Structure